What Constitutes a Disability?

 Can I apply for services anytime throughout the year?

 Yes!
 However, please keep in mind that if you are approved for accommodations, they are not retroactive and cannot apply to any coursework prior to the date which the accommodation letter was given to the instructor.
+Requests for accommodations may take up to 2-3 weeks to review.

 I still have questions, who should I contact?